-My children and I have read this aloud a couple of times, and it’s a book for all ages.
+My children and I have read this aloud a couple of times, and it’s a classic for all ages.
 I read it when we had preschoolers that played with their doll houses as they listened in, all the way to middle schoolers who couldn’t wait to hear the next page.

 This might be a great book for those with older children, 2nd or 3rd grade and up and even into Middle School.